botpress/botpress/README.md

 To create a basic Hello Human bot in 3 minutes, please read the [Getting Started](https://docs.botpress.io/getting-started/).

 For learn all concepts of Botpress, please read our [Documentation](https://docs.botpress.io/)

-### Stats Collection

-By default, anonymized usage statistics are sent to the Botpress Team.
-We rely on them to know where we need to allocate our efforts.

-**Note**: we don't collect any personal information, we do not collect the content of the chats and nothing that could potentially breach your (or your user's) privacy.
-We use a one-way encryption algorithm to hash the data and we transmit them via a secure ssl connection.
-We also batch the data and make sure it won't slow down or interfere with your bot's performance.

-#### Opting out of the stats collection

-In your Botfile, simply set the `optOutStats` variable to `true`.

 ## Documentation